7 Best Sales Prospecting Automation Tools in 2026

 2. FlashIntel

 FlashIntel is a revenue intelligence platform that supports sales prospecting automation through intent data and contact enrichment.
 It helps teams identify potential buyers but does not manage outbound execution or calling workflows.
+The platform aggregates signals from multiple data sources to surface accounts showing active buying behavior.

 Key differentiators: